 What can I sell on a blog?

-Initially, selling blog space is the quickest way to start.
+Selling blog space is the quickest and easiest way to start.

 Google Adsense is the easiest way to monetize a blog by allowing Google to show ads on your blog.
 At first, it will earn pennies, but as your traffic builds, it can turn into a steady and reliable paycheck every month.

-Affiliate marketing, such as Amazon Associates among many others, is also another easy way to start earning sales commissions.
-Again, your either allow space on your site for ads, or you can use text links, which are not as intrusive.
+Affiliate programs, such as Amazon Associates among many others are usually easy to join and to start earning sales commissions.
+Again, your either allow space on your site for ads, or you can use text affiliate links, which very effective and are not as intrusive.

 You could also sell your services as a proofreader, ebook formatter or freelance writer.
 If you have the skills, you could also sell your time as an editor.

-Another product is premium content that you restrict to only paying subscribers.
+Another idea is membership sites.
+Your product is premium content that you restrict to only paying subscribers.
 This is a difficult model, but one that is being tried more and more.